Ewen Cameron (banker)

-Sir Ewen Cameron KCMG FRGS (23 June 1841 – 10 December 1908) was a Scottish merchant banker and chartered accountant of the late 19th century, who rose to be chairman of Hong Kong and Shanghai Bank in London.
+Sir Ewen Cameron KCMG FRGS (23 June 1841 – 10 December 1908) was a Scottish merchant banker and chartered accountant of the late 19th century, who rose to be chairman of the Hong Kong and Shanghai Banking Corporation in London.
 He played a key role in arranging loans from the Rothschild family to the Empire of Japan during the Russo-Japanese War.

-He is the patrilineal great great grandfather of David Cameron.
+He is the patrilineal great-great-grandfather of David Cameron.

 Early life and family

-Cameron was born in Inverness-shire, Scotland, the eldest child of William Cameron (b.
-4 February 1806 at Abertarff) of Upper Muckovie, near Culloden by Croy, by his wife (m.
-16 June 1840), Catherine Cameron (b.
-22 January 1809), daughter of Ewen Cameron (1775–1842), a farmer and kinsman of Tomchrasky, Glen Moriston and Helen McDonnell (1776–1861).
+Cameron was born in Inverness-shire, Scotland, the son of William and Catherine Cameron.
+His father was a Gaelic-speaking tenant farmer who claimed descent from the Camerons of Erracht.
+The family farm, Muckovie, lay close to Culloden.

 Career

 In 1859, Cameron joined the Caledonian Bank in Aberdeen as an accounting clerk.
 After qualifying as a chartered accountant he was posted to the Bank of Hindustan, China and Japan before being transferred to Hong Kong in 1866.
 His abilities, described as "remarkable" by The Times, helped him to land a senior position with the newly formed Hong Kong and Shanghai Bank after the Bank of Hindustan went into liquidation.

-A chartered accountant, Cameron became principal agent to the Calcutta branch of HSBC, following which he acted as manager of its Shanghai branch, where he served until 1890.
+Cameron became principal agent to the Calcutta branch of HSBC, following which he acted as manager of its Shanghai branch, where he served until 1890.
 Cameron's success in reorganizing the bank was rewarded by his appointment as a director before he returned to Britain, where he became chairman of the bank in the City of London.

-Cameron was appointed KCMG at the end of 1901 for his "services to overseas banking", and was elected a Fellow of the Royal Geographical Society (FRGS) in February 1902.
+Cameron was appointed KCMG at the end of 1901 for his "services to overseas banking", and was elected a Fellow of the Royal Geographical Society in February 1902.